...

 Cold Runner Injection Mold

-These types of injection molds are much easier to clean and maintain.
+These molds in injection molding are much easier to clean and maintain.
 They also ensure faster and easier material and color change.
 Additionally, you can easily incorporate injection molding design iterations due to the fast-changing gate and runner positions.
 While internally heated hot runner molds struggle with certain materials, cold runners can work with an extensive range of materials.

 Insulated Runner Molds